 Using the SMALL plan, for example, you can disable search indexing.
 Once disabled, we won’t make static content available to search engines.
 Embedded on your site, behind a password protected page, most users would not be able to access the community unless you give them access to the page.
 This strategy isn’t fool proof: if someone finds out your muut.com/community URL, they can share it — but for many communities it’s “good enough.”

-On MINI or FREE plans your only option is to not promote the muut.com URL and put the embed on a page you have protected.
+On the MINI plan your only option is to not promote the muut.com URL and put the embed on a page you have protected.
 This will keep out most people that are casually accessing your community, and because the internet is such a huge place they probably won’t find your muut.com/community URL location otherwise.

 Of course, none of the options in the “good enough” category are completely private, but it’ll make the community a little less public.
 It’s a lot like a bike lock: someone can always break the lock, but it’ll stop most passers by.